nicolasff/webdis/README.markdown

 * Multi-server support, using consistent hashing.
 * Send your ideas using the github tracker, on twitter [@yowgi](http://twitter.com/yowgi) or by mail to n.favrefelix@gmail.com.
 * Add WebSocket support, allow cross-origin XHR.
-* Support URL-encoded parameters, the current implementation is pretty limited (no `/` support, for instance).

 # HTTP error codes
 * Unknown HTTP verb: 405 Method Not Allowed